A measure to provide legal status to “dreamers” may be the only immigration legislation passed in 2018, and even that isn’t a sure thing.

 DACA beneficiaries are going to lose their jobs once their work permits expire, Brown said.

 It’s also a “concern for the employer” because federal law prohibits employers from knowingly employing unauthorized immigrants, Peters said.
-That means they’ll have to fire employees whose work permits expire and find a way to fill those vacancies quickly, she said.
+That means they’ll have to fire employees whose work permits expire and find a way to fill those vacancies quickly if they can’t find another lawful immigration status, she said.

 Other Legislation Unlikely